taphost/c64/IO.md

 Transmit buffer pointer: $F7-$F8
 Receive buffer pointer: $F9-$FA
 Default buffers: $0200 (transmit), $0300 (receive)

+Opening device 2 automatically allocates these two 256-byte buffers at the top of memory, issues a `CLR`, and stores their addresses in the LAT/FAT/SAT tables.
+If you open RS-232 after creating BASIC variables, the `CLR` can wipe them out, so always `OPEN 2,...` before defining large arrays or strings. `ST` holds the status of the most recent I/O operation, so test it immediately after each `GET#/INPUT#` (e.g., `IF ST AND 64 THEN ...` for receiver overflow or `ST AND 128` for timeouts) before another operation overwrites the flag bits (Mapping cap.
+6).

 ## CIA Chips (Complex Interface Adapter)